 Things to know

-This is column is just one guy's opinion, and while he does his best to keep what he thinks, says and writes in-line with the Gospel of Jesus Christ, Bro Jo is not a spokesman or authority for the LDS Church.
+This is column is just one guy's opinion, and while he does his best to keep what he thinks, says and writes in-line with the Gospel of Jesus Christ, "Dear Bro Jo" is not an LDS Church website.
 (And Sister Jo thinks you should know that he's sometimes wrong, and often way too opinionated for his own good.)

 Please like our Facebook page, and check it often for Discussions, Notes, Events and just General Good Stuff!